-Number of Days Absent Unexcused Absence Due Process: Three days absent Letter to be sent home & Phone Call Three consecutive days absent Parent phone notification by referring teacher of record.
-Student and Parent conference to review attendance policy with Principal, Teacher or Dean of Students.
-Eight days absent Parent phone notification Letter to be sent home for parent conference Required parent conference w/Principal and/or SPS Personnel.
+Number of Days Absent Unexcused Absence Due Process: Three days absent Letter to be sent home & Phone Call Three consecutive days absent Parent phone notification by referring to the teacher of record.
+SPS attendance clerk, Dean of Students.
+Student and Parent conference to review attendance policy with the Principal, Teacher and/or Dean of Students.
+Eight days absent Parent phone notification Letter to be sent home for parent conference.
+Required parent conference w/Principal and/or SPS Personnel.
 Referral to School counselor and possible Home Visit by SPS Personnel.
-Ten consecutive days absent - Student automatically dropped from school enrollment elementary school Phone call for notification of enrollment drop Notice of school enrollment status to Navajo Nation Prosecutor to request for child in need of supervision assistance.
-K-8 students will be enrolled at the Principal's discretion with an attendance contract, however the student may still be retained.
+Ten consecutive days absent - Student automatically dropped from school enrollment. elementary school Phone call for notification of enrollment drop.
+Notice of school enrollment status to Navajo Nation Prosecutor to request for a child in need of supervision assistance.
+K-8 students will be enrolled at the principal's discretion with an attendance contract; however, the student may still be retained.